Zhang-Henry/AIOS_agent/README.md

 read_db: whether to read the database.

 llms: The LLMs to use in the evaluation.

-attack_types:

-defense_type:
+Same with Direct Prompt Injection.

+attack_types: The attack types of prompt injection.
+  - combined_attack
+  - context_ignoring
+  - fake_completion
+  - escape_characters
+  - naive

+defense_type: (comment this argument for agent attack)
   - delimiters_defense:
   - ob_sandwich_defense:
   - instructional_prevention: